turbulentPanda/hangman/README.md

 ## What I Learned

 This project provided excellent practice using Ruby's File class.
-I obtained a premade text file (https://github.com/first20hours/google-10000-english) and then created a new file containing only those words between 5 and 12 characters.
+I obtained a premade text file (https://github.com/first20hours/google-10000-english) and then used it to create a new file containing only those words between 5 and 12 characters.
 Moreover, the project provided excellent practice with serialization and deserialization.
 I used YAML serialization to allow players to save the game; deserialization was used upon loading a saved game.

 In addition, the project provided additional practice using object-oriented-programming principles.